TrevorMcFadden/Checkpoint/README.md

 <br>
 <br>
 Features:
+- Checkpoint allows you to create a variety of different tasks and items.
 - Checkpoint is mainly HTML-based, thus allowing a look at how HTML and UWP's WebView interact.
 <br>
 Developed by <a href="https://www.trevormcfadden.com">Trevor McFadden</a> (Christian/Artist/Software Developer)